 Many of the myths surrounding the nature of cybersecurity are starting to get exposed.
-One of those prevalent falsehoods among consumers is that the Mac operating system is not affected by malware as much as Windows.
-IBM's recent 2012 Mid-Year Trend and Risk Report highlighted several cybersecurity trends that shatter this illusion.
+One of those prevalent falsehoods among consumers is that the Mac operating system is not affected by malware as much as Windows and an Antivirus for Mac solution is still needed.
+IBM’s recent 2012 Mid-Year Trend and Risk Report highlighted several cybersecurity trends that shatter this illusion.

 Network World editor Michael Cooney reported on several of the survey’s findings.
 In addition to a rise in web attacks such as SQL injection, the research uncovered a trend of hackers designing malicious software that works on multiple platforms.